ppy/osu-wiki/wiki/Beatmap/Converts/en.md

 ### osu! to osu!mania conversion

-Converts between osu! and osu!mania are generated mostly according to the rhythm of the beatmap, and are supposedly much more random than the other converts in its algorithm.
-While there are no consensus as to how osu! to osu!mania conversion works precisely, it generally goes as follows:
+osu!mania converts are generated mostly according to the rhythm of the beatmap, and are supposedly much more random than converts in other game modes.
+While there is no consensus as to how osu! to osu!mania conversion works precisely, it generally goes as follows:

 - Circles and shorter sliders (e.g. [1/4 sliders](/wiki/Client/Beatmap_editor/Beat_snap_divisor)) are converted into *regular notes*.
 - Spinners and longer sliders are converted into *long notes*.

-In addition to the above, osu!mania converts are unique in a sense that the resulting convert can either be [4K, 5K, or 7K](/wiki/Gameplay/Game_modifier/xK) depending on the difficulty of the base beatmap.
+In addition to the above, osu!mania converts are unique in a sense that the resulting convert can either be [4K, 5K, or 7K](/wiki/Gameplay/Game_modifier/xK) depending on the difficulty of the original beatmap.